pheonixfirewingz/LunaLuxEngine/README.md

 - Create Window using cocoa for mac (waiting for OSX availability)
 - Create Metal renderer and get a 2D_box on screen (waiting for OSX availability)
 - Create Vulkan context for linux and get a 2D_box on screen
-- DirectX11 get a 2D_box on screen
+- DirectX11 get a character on screen
-- Start work on Physics lib

 ## WIP
 - Windows DirectX 11 renderer
+- Linux OpenGL Renderer
+- Linux Window Support

 -----------------------
 ## Platforms